qiuqiangkong/mini_llm/README.md

-# Minimal PyTorch implementation of GPT2 and Llama
+# Minimal PyTorch implementation of Llama

-This repository provides the minimal PyTorch implementation of GPT-2 and LLaMA.
-This repo simplifies the GPT-2 and LLaMA code for easier understanding and usage.
-This repo trains a natural language generation system with 1 million characters and converges in less than 5 minutes.
+This repository provides a minimal PyTorch implementation of LLaMA.
+It simplifies the LLaMA code [1] for easier understanding and usage.
+The model trains a natural language generation system on 1 million characters and converges in under 5 minutes.

-## 0. Install dependencies
+## 0. Install Dependencies

 ```bash
 # Clone the repo